Bachelor’s of Science or Bachelor’s of Art

 Points of Distinction:

-- The teaching program uniquely equips students to view teaching as a ministry.
+- The Christian Teaching degree program uniquely equips students to view teaching as a ministry.

 - Students in this program are prepared to teach academics effectively and to touch the lives of every student with the love of God.

 - Each student in the program is required to do a teaching practicum, observations, and student teaching.

 - Graduates of this program learn alternative routes to certification such as through American Board or Master’s in Teaching programs.